 In order to provide a general update on cleanfill-related activities, Fulton Hogan proposes to report on an annual basis.
 This includes covering circumstances arising during the gradual development at the site, which may alter the timing and staging of cleanfill works.
 It is expected that the quarry's consents will include a condition about reviewing the need for updating site management plans, including the cleanfill management plan.
-In some years it may not be necessary to alter the contents of the plan if there are no unexpected occurrences, however in other years Fulton Hogan may wish to adjust their strategy.
+In some years it may not be necessary to alter the contents of the plan if there are no unexpected occurrences.
+However, in other years Fulton Hogan may wish to adjust their strategy, and accordingly may at any time propose amendments to this cleanfill management plan.